 - a.
-The purpose of this report is to provide actuarial estimates of the funding payments required to be made by Brandon University for the period from December 31, 2020 to the date of the next valuation.
-The effective date of the next valuation must be no later than December 31, 2021 in order to comply with applicable legislation. - b.
-Based on the projected unit credit accrued benefit funding method the Plan has a going concern surplus of \$9,785,000. - c.
+The purpose of this report is to provide actuarial estimates of the funding payments required to be made by Brandon University for the period from December 31, 2022 to the date of the next valuation.
+The effective date of the next valuation must be no later than December 31, 2025 in order to comply with applicable legislation. - b.
+Based on the projected unit credit accrued benefit funding method the Plan has a going concern surplus of \$24,022,000. - c.
 There are no special payments to be made. - d.
-Based on the projected unit credit accrued benefit funding method, to satisfy the funding requirements of the Pension Benefits Act the University is required to contribute 8.05% of pensionable earnings for the period from January 1, 2021 to the date of the next valuation.
-The estimated cost of benefits for 2021 is \$5,887,000 of which \$2,596,000 will be paid by the members and \$3,291,000 will be paid by the University. - e.
-The University is required to contribute an additional 0.73% of pensionable earnings for current service in order to satisfy the provisions of the Plan. - f.
-The minimum University contribution required by the Plan exceeds the University contribution otherwise required by the provisions of the Pension Benefits Act of Manitoba. - g.
-In our opinion, the value of the Plan assets would be less than the actuarial liabilities if the Plan were to be wound up as at December 31, 2020.
-The estimated shortfall would be approximately \$33,412,000. - h.
-The Plan has a solvency shortfall at December 31, 2020 of \$52,649,000 and the solvency ratio is 0.797.
+Available Actuarial Surplus calculated in accordance with the Regulations is \$13,532,000. - e.
+The University current service cost exceeds the University contribution required by the Plan.
+The University may apply the Available Actuarial Surplus to fund the difference between the University current service cost and the minimum University contribution required to be made in accordance with the provisions of the Plan. - f.
+Based on the projected unit credit accrued benefit funding method, the University's current service cost is 8.80% of pensionable earnings for the period from January 1, 2023 to the date of the next valuation.